 Why it Matters

 Bristol Bay watershed, located in southwestern Alaska, is home to some of the world’s largest runs of wild salmon, including the world’s largest sockeye salmon run.
-The watershed’s aquatic habitats support sport and commercial fishing, providing significant economic benefits and employment opportunities to the region.
-In addition, many Alaska Natives live near Bristol Bay and rely on its natural resources to maintain a subsistence-based lifestyle.
+The watershed’s aquatic habitats support sport and commercial fishing, and many Alaska Natives rely on Bristol Bay to maintain a subsistence-based lifestyle.

-The Pebble deposit, which contains large amounts of copper, gold, and molybdenum, is located within the watershed.
-Pebble Limited Partnership has proposed plans to build a large open-pit mine at the Pebble deposit.
-Mining the Pebble deposit could result in discharges polluting the Bristol Bay watershed, including the same streams and wetlands that support salmon and other species.
+The Pebble deposit, which contains large amounts of copper, gold, and molybdenum, is located within the Bristol Bay watershed.
+Pebble Limited Partnership has proposed to build a large open-pit mine at the Pebble deposit, which could result in discharges polluting the Bristol Bay watershed.

 Previous administrationsRead more

-Early 2000s Northern Dynasty Minerals Ltd., Pebble Limited Partnership’s parent company, purchased the mineral rights to and began exploring the Pebble deposit in the early 2000s.
+Early 2000s Northern Dynasty Minerals Ltd., Pebble Limited Partnership’s parent company, purchases the mineral rights to and begins exploring the Pebble deposit.

 Obama AdministrationRead more

 Jan.
-15, 2014 EPA Region 10 releases the final report, An Assessment of Potential Mining Impacts on Salmon Ecosystems of Bristol Bay, Alaska.
-The authors conclude that mining activities “would likely cause irreversible loss of significant reaches of streams that support salmon and other important species.”
+15, 2014 EPA Region 10 releases its final assessment of potential mining impacts on Bristol Bay, stating mining activities “would likely cause irreversible loss of significant reaches of streams that support salmon and other important species.”

-July 21, 2014 EPA Region 10 publishes a proposed determination for review and public hearings.
-The determination would restrict the use of certain waters as disposal sites for the mine.
-This is the second step of the determination process.
+July 21, 2014 EPA Region 10 publishes its proposed determination to restrict the use of certain waters in Bristol Bay as disposal sites for mining activities.

 Trump AdministrationRead more